Pantalettes

-Pantalettes for children and young girls were mid-calf to ankle-length and designed to be visible beneath shorter dresses and gowns.
-Until the mid-19th century, very young boys were commonly dressed in dresses, gowns, and pantalettes—garments more closely associated with girls' clothing—until they were breeched, typically between the ages of 2 and 8, sometimes older.
-This style of dress for young boys persisted at least until they were toilet-trained, reflecting both practical considerations and changing societal expectations.
+Ankle-length pantalettes for women were worn under the crinoline and hoop skirt to ensure that the legs were modestly covered should they become exposed.
+Pantalettes for children and young girls were mid-calf to ankle-length and were intended to show under their shorter skirts.

+Until the mid-19th century, very young boys were commonly dressed in dresses, gowns and pantalettes, though these were commonly associated with girls' clothing, until the boys were breeched at any age between 2 and 8 years of age, and sometimes older.
+Young boys would be dressed in this fashion until at least they were toilet-trained.